Ilhamkang/Citralekha-visualKeyboard/README.md

 * Javanese, Sundanese, and Madurese transliteration system of Library of Congress (https://www.loc.gov/catdir/cpso/romanization/javanese.pdf)

 # Version
 The keyboard is now on the early development stage with version 1.0 Beta.
-The addition of basic text editing command is still need to be done.
+The basic text editing commands and features are still beeing added.